RTeach Institute and the RTeach Team

 In 2015 Julia presented at the EARLI Conference in Cyprus.
 At this leading European biennial conference her paper was ranked in the top 15% in terms of relevance.
 This followed Julia’s successful presentation the previous year on her research and development of the reciprocal teaching method at the Implementing Implementation Science Conference at Cambridge University in the UK.

-Julia has also written two feature articles for the Education Gazette: 'Reciprocal Teaching: a School-Wide Core Teaching and Learning Strategy for all Schools' (2014), and 'Reciprocal Teaching: an update on this core teaching and learning strategy' (2015).
+Julia has also written three feature articles for the Education Gazette and Gazette Focus: 'Reciprocal Teaching: a School-Wide Core Teaching and Learning Strategy for all Schools' (2014); 'Reciprocal Teaching: an update on this core teaching and learning strategy' (2015); and 'Generating Seismic Shifts with Reciprocal Teaching' (2016).

-See Services if you wish to find out more or wish to make an Expression of Interest for 2016.
+See Services if you wish to find out more or wish to make an Expression of Interest.

 Iterative Best Evidence Synthesis Programme │ Hei Kete Raukura.
 Wellington: Ministry of Education.